Owning a pool is fun, but it comes with many responsibilities.

 Using A Strip Kit

-Pool water strip kits are a quick and inexpensive way to determine the pH of the pool water.
-All you need to do is dip the thin paper strip in your pool and hold it still for a minute or so.
+A pool water testing kit is a quick and inexpensive way to determine the pH of the pool water.
+You only need to dip the thin paper strip in your swimming pool and hold it still for a minute or so.
 Then take it out of the water and give it time to dry.

 Maintaining Your Pool